 You are what you eat and the nutrition of the food you eat is just a symptom of the soil or animal it came from.
-If you eat animal products such as meat, poultry, or dairy, the lifestyle these animals had when they were alive will impact your health in either a positive or negative manner.
+If you eat animal products such as meat, poultry, or dairy, the lifestyle these animals had when they were alive will impact your health in either a positive or negative way.

 An animal’s diet and living situation can have a profound influence on the nutrient content of its products.
 You will be healthier if the animal products you eat come from animals that were:

-- Raised in clean and stress-free environments
+- raised in clean and stress-free environments

-- Free of growth hormones and antibiotics
+- free of growth hormones and antibiotics

-- Bred consuming plants grown in healthy organic soil
+- bred consuming plants grown in healthy organic soil

 - Certified organic

-…but what do these words all mean?
+…but what do these words mean?
 To help you make the healthiest choices when buying meat, poultry and fish, I have put together a few simple guidelines that you should follow.

-1) Purchase ORGANIC, GRASS-FED and FREE-RANGE products whenever possible.
+1) Purchase ORGANIC, GRASS-FED and FREE-RANGE products whenever possible

 - When reading labels, select meats that are “certified organic, grass-fed and free-range.”